c0m4r/paranoya/README.md

 * Custom yara rules sources
   * Some additional YARA rule sources have been added and you can also choose your own
   * Custom yara ruleset dir can be set with --custom signature-custom/yara/name
-  * To avoid conflicts between rules, it's recommended to use only single source at a time
+  * To avoid conflicts between rules, it's recommended to use only one source at a time

 ## Screenshot